 Of course, this illusion is more effective when viewed from afar.
-Besides covering up decaying and aging yellow teeth, ohaguro also made the teeth stronger and helped to protect against cavities and other nasty tooth and gum conditions!
+Besides covering up decaying and aging yellow teeth, ohaguro also made the teeth stronger and helped to prevent cavities and other nasty tooth and gum conditions.
 Other than the aristocrats, samurai also dyed their teeth black as proof of loyalty to their masters.

 — 綾村 (@onitowani) September 4, 2017

 After the Heian period, there were other times in Japanese history in which ohaguro was popular and widely practiced.

 During the Muromachi period, ohaguro was popular among the adult population, and usually among people with money or some status.
 However, it was also common among daughters of military commanders.
 This was usually among girls of 8-10 years old to symbolize their coming of age, which was regarded as much younger than it would be today!

 Another interesting use of ohaguro by some military commanders themselves, particularly if they had sustained injuries and facial deformities from battle.
 They would often wear women’s makeup and also dye their teeth black to cover up scars.

 During the Edo period, which spanned the years from 1603-1868, ohaguro was also practiced but perhaps not quite as widely as before.
 In this time, women often dyed their teeth black when they were at the age of looking for a husband and marrying.
 It was also consistently popular among geisha, prostitutes, and married women.